-On a blazing Sunday afternoon in 1955, Stirling Moss won what some would describe as the greatest victory in his long motorsport career.
+On a blazing Sunday afternoon in 1955, Sir Stirling Moss scored perhaps the greatest victory in his long motorsport career.

 After 993 miles at an average speed of 98mph, Moss and navigator Denis Jenkinson won the 22nd Mille Miglia in a Mercedes-Benz 300SLR.

-Their astonishing performance ran over three pages in the following week’s issue of Autocar, with our correspondent following Moss and Jenkinson over the gruelling two-day event.
+Their astonishing performance was covered over three pages in the following week’s issue of Autocar, with our correspondent following Moss and Jenkinson over the gruelling two-day event.

 Describing the winning 10-hour timeframe in which Moss finished the race, the report states: “Imagine having an early breakfast and leaving London by car at about 7.15am, reaching Aberdeen by lunchtime, and getting back to London in time for a latish tea – with only two stops.